Ma3yTa/Utilitarian/README.md

 Furthermore a navigation shell showcases how navigation between pages can be implemented with widgets.
 Additional features like overview pages are planned to be added at some point.

-This app is intended to be the running sample for the [The Tale of F](#the-tale-of-f), so it will be extended this with a server aspect and by some interaction scenario with the [hidden Nintendo API](https://github.com/ZekeSnider/NintendoSwitchRESTAPI).
+This app is intended to be the running sample for the [The Tale of F](#the-tale-of-f), so it will be extended this with a server aspect and if possible some interaction scenario with the [hidden Nintendo API](https://github.com/ZekeSnider/NintendoSwitchRESTAPI).

 #### [@kfrie](CONTRIBUTING.md#maintainers)
 > I needed a patient zero and I really want such a filter feature myself since I am an active player and a huge fan of this game.